Steps for flying aircraft to New Zealand

 Ensure your aircraft is insect and disease-free

-MPI and the Ministry of Health require that aircraft flying to New Zealand are treated for insects and other invertebrates, which may be pests or carriers of diseases.
+MPI and the Ministry of Health require that aircraft flying to New Zealand are treated for insects and other invertebrates, which may be pests or carriers of disease.
 Australia and New Zealand have a joint procedure for the disinsection (spraying insecticide for insect and disease control) of aircraft arriving from overseas.

-There are 4 ways to disinsect your aircraft:
+There are 4 ways to disinsect your aircraft.

-- Residual – internal surfaces are regularly sprayed with a residual insecticide (at least every 8 weeks)
+- Residual – internal surfaces are regularly sprayed with a residual insecticide (at least every 8 weeks).

-- Pre-embarkation – spraying the cabin before passengers board the aircraft (separate hold treatment necessary)
+- Pre-embarkation – spraying the cabin before passengers board the aircraft (separate hold treatment necessary).

 - On-arrival – cabin and hold sprayed by an MPI biosecurity inspector after the aircraft has landed and before doors open.